toby63/shiftfs-dkms/README.md

 ### News

 The official successor for shiftfs is now available.

-The original shiftfs (the version used in this repo) will still be available for kernel versions **5.10** and **5.4** and supported until approximately April 2022 ([Source](https://discuss.linuxcontainers.org/t/shared-folder-between-container-and-host-is-cached/10725/12)).
+The original shiftfs (the version used in this repo) will still be available for:

-Kernel version **5.13** will have intermediate support as well.
+- Newer kernel versions: **5.13** until approximately 5.16 and beyond ([Source](https://discuss.linuxcontainers.org/t/lxd-4-16-has-been-released/11547/16)).
+- Longterm kernel versions: **5.10** and **5.4**, with support until approximately April 2022 ([Source](https://discuss.linuxcontainers.org/t/shared-folder-between-container-and-host-is-cached/10725/12)).

-See **Overview of Branches/Versions** below for more information.
+See **Overview of Branches/Versions** below for more information on each available version in this repo.

+#### Details about the successor for shiftfs

 According to the LXD developers, the new approach is natively included in the linux kernel (in kernel versions **5.12** and newer) - so no need for dkms-modules in the future.
 Support for the new approach is implemented since LXD version **4.16**, and the transition will be seamless, so LXD will automatically switch to the new approach, if available.